uncrustify/uncrustify/documentation/how_to_format_cpp_lambda_functions.rst

 Uncrustify supports some formatting of c++ lambda expressions, although the support is incomplete.
-A complete description of the c++ lambda expressions The parts of c++ lambda expressions that is currently recognized by Uncrusitify is:
+A complete description of the c++ lambda expressions The parts of c++ lambda expressions that are currently recognized by Uncrusitify are:

 .. code-block:: c++